smarthomeNG/plugins/milight/_pv_1_3_0/README.md

 #### milight_sw

-Specifies channel that should be SWITCHED(on/off)
+specifies channel that should be SWITCHED(on/off )
  0 = all   1-4 like on remote      1 | 2   controls group 1 and 2
-Item type must be bool
+type must be bool

 #### milight_dim

-Specifies channel that should be DIMMED  (0...255)
+specifies channel that should be DIMMED  ( 0...255)
-remark: miLight supports only 32 values - will be recalculated for KNX DPT5 compliance Item type must be num  (integer 0 ..
+remark: miLight supports only 32 values - will be recalculated for KNX DPT5 compliance type must be num  (integer 0 ..
 255)
    1-4 like on remote   multiple input :   1 | 3   controls group 1 and 3

 #### milight_col

-Specifies channel to change HUE COLOR ring (0...255) change will switch from white to RGB color
-Item type must be num  (integer 0 ..
+specifies channel to change HUE COLOR ring (0...255) change will switch from white to RGB color type must be num  (integer 0 ..
 255)

 #### milight_rgb

-Specifies channel that should be switched to defined RGB value.
-Calculated Luminanz (Brightness) 0 = all   1-4 like on remote      1 | 2   controls group 1 and 2 Item type must be list with 3 objects (integer 0 ..
+specifies channel that should be switched to defined RGB value.
+Calculated Luminanz (Brightness) 0 = all   1-4 like on remote      1 | 2   controls group 1 and 2 type must be list with 3 objects (integer 0 ..
 255) like  [255;128;0]

 #### milight_white

-Specifies channel that should be switched to WHITE (on/off ) 0 = all   1-4 like on remote      1 | 2   controls group 1 and 2
+specifies channel that should be switched to WHITE (on/off ) 0 = all   1-4 like on remote      1 | 2   controls group 1 and 2
 type must be bool

 #### milight_disco

-Activates and toggles DISCO modes (toggle )
+activates and toggles DISCO modes (toggle )
   1-4 like on remote      1 | 2   controls group 1 and 2
 type must be bool
 enforce_updates = yes     recommended

 #### milight_disco_up / milight_disco_down

-Controls SPEEDof DISCO mode (increase/ decrease)
+controls SPEEDof DISCO mode (increase/ decrease)
   1-4 like on remote      1 | 2   controls group 1 and 2
-Item type must be bool
+type must be bool
 enforce_updates: yes     recommended

 #### Example